emastho/vixenydocs/src/routes/framework/routing/+page.md

 }

 export { surprise }
 ```
-This example illustrates the flexibility of Vixeny's routing.
-By importing and modifying the surprise Petition, we easily create additional routes
+This example illustrates the flexibility by importing and modifying the surprise Petition, we easily create additional routes

 ```ts
 import { surprise }  from 'somewhere.ts'